-C. The owner or occupant of property abutting a parking strip shall be responsible to maintain in good order brush, bushes, trees, limbs, shrubbery, flowers or other growth on such parking strip.
-(Ord.
-718 (part), 2002)
+C. The owner or person in charge of property abutting a parking and/or planter strip shall be responsible to maintain in good order grass, brush, bushes, trees, limbs, shrubbery, flowers or other growth on such parking and/or planter strip.